-Windrow composting is a relatively simple and inexpensive way to manage loss scenarios due to disease, ventilation failures or other unpredictable events which would require large facilities.
-As described previously, the primary stage lasts 3 months before mixing the windrow to begin the secondary stage.
+Windrow composting is a relatively simple and inexpensive way to manage depopulation scenarios.
+As described previously, the primary stage lasts 4 to 6 weeks before mixing the windrow to begin the secondary stage.
 Windrows are generally not sheltered from the wind, rain and snow which can affect the process.
 Because walls and roofs are not required in these designs, it is easier to load, unload and mix the materials.
-Windrows are constructed on all weather surfaces such as low permeable soils or concrete.
+Piles are constructed on all weather surfaces such as low permeable soils or concrete.